Z-siteA Companion to the Works of Louis Zukofsky

 The textual variants listed below compare the text of the final edition of “A” (1978) with that of a “corrected” text of “A” 1-7 as they appear in An “Objectivists” Anthology (OA), with page and line numbers referring to the former.
 The Errata sheet included in OA notes 22 misprints in the “A” texts, so I have incorporated these as the “corrected” versions of the OA text, but noted all such instances as OA Errata.
+In addition, there are three additional corrections made in LZ’s personal copy of OA which for whatever reason are not recorded in the Errata sheet, and these are noted below.
 For “A”-8 the comparative text is that published in New Directions 1938.
 Other early printings of individual movements that have been examined are listed at the head of each movement (see Printings of “A” for full listing) and are assumed to follow the OA text, unless otherwise noted.
 As far as I can tell, LZ did not significantly revise “A”-10, but so far I have not been able to examine the original printing in Calendar: An Anthology of 1941.
 The OA printing was done in France and reflects European punctuation conventions in putting spaces before colons, semicolons, question and exclamation marks, as well as putting punctuation outside quotation marks (although not entirely consistent on this score); this has been standardized to American practice below.
 Except in obvious cases, no effort has been made to determine which line breaks are due simply to insufficient right margin since it is extremely difficult to second guess LZ’s practice in such cases, or what might be due to decisions by the compositor.

 An “Objectivists” Anthology, ed.
 LZ.
 Le Beausset, France and NY: To, Publishers, 1932.